-Scenario: You work for a large retailer that relies on Apache servers to support its ecommerce.
+You work for a large retailer that relies on Apache servers to support its ecommerce.
 Your organization is growing quickly and you have some concerns about your infrastructure and its ability to keep up with customer demand.
 You'd like to create some searches to monitor performance and be able to correlate that information with usage.
-You can use Splunk software to track page performance, including response codes and times, and to track user data, including activity users, geographic location, and user activity.
+You can use Splunk software to track page performance, including response codes and times, and to track user data, including geographic location and user activity.
 Alerts from Splunk can be used to signal conditions that require action on the part of the Web Server Administrator, such as troubleshooting or performance optimizations.

 How to use Splunk software for this use case

 You can run many searches with Splunk software to manage a web server.
 Depending on what information you have available, you might find it useful to identify some or all of the following: